Digital Nomad Tax

 The Czech Republic offers an interesting tax regime for freelancers.
 They have a system called the 60/40 method whereby you only pay taxes on 40% of your income.
 Hence, you can easily decrease the taxes you pay.

 Like with everything, some conditions apply though.
 For example, you only get this 60% cost deduction up to an income of around €85.000.
 This doesn’t mean you don’t qualify for the regime if you make more.
 It’s just that your cost deduction will be limited.
-You can have a look at my article about the Czech Republic for a full overview of this regime and everything else about paying digital nomad taxes in the Czech Republic.
+You can have a look at my article about the Czech Republic for a full overview of this regime and everything else about paying taxes in the Czech Republic as a digital nomad.

 Paraguay